sebastosh/luv-till-it-hurts/plugins/ml-slider/readme.txt

 * Initial version

 == Upgrade Notice ==
-* 3.14.0 : Update now to be able to duplicate your slideshow
+* 3.16.1 : Update now to address a warning being shown on the edit screen.